walter-bd/faas-converter/README.md

 **just-wrap** To only add the sintax wrapper on the end of the selected file

-**providers** List of selected providers to which to convert the functions, available = ["aws","ibm","azure","ovh","fission"]
+**providers** List of selected providers to which to convert the functions, available = aws, ibm, azure, ovh, fission

 **all-together** Put all the wrappers together and add it to the the end of each file